This post contains affiliate links.

 It is beyond easy nowadays to stay warm while on a hunt.

 You even have a few options as far as the type of warmers.
-There are disposable ones, which you can buy in bulk here:
+There are the HeatMax Hot Hands, which you can buy in bulk from Amazon:

 Whichever you use, I recommend taking warmers with you on almost every hunt.
 These are definitely staples in my hunting tote.
 I don’t know of any woman whose hands and feet aren’t cold most of the time anyway- so this is a great investment that will help you enjoy hunting more- no matter the weather.